RiperFr/Security-ActiveDirectoryBundle/README.md

 Useful information
 ----------------------

 Roles are got from Active directory.
-The name is transform to match the ROLE system of Symfony2
+The name is transformed to match the ROLE system of Symfony2

     Domain User => ROLE_DOMAIN_USER
     Administrators = ROLE_ADMINISTRATORS